krevanth/ZAP/README.md

 ![](mem_write_burst.png)

+#### 1.2.2.
+Wishbone CLASSIC Cycles

-Accesses to uncacheable locations are done using Wishbone classic cycles.
+When ONLY_CORE = 0x0, accesses to uncacheable locations are done using Wishbone classic cycles.
 These cycles are also used when the cache is disabled.
 The processor can issue a non-cacheable Wishbone access once every 5 cycles.
+The performance of these types of accesses are not critical, since most apps enviroments rely on cache and MMU subsystems.

 <img title="" src="peripheral_access.png" alt="" width="679">

-#### 1.2.2.
-ONLY_CORE = 0x1 Configuration
+#### 1.2.3.
+Wishbone BLOCK Cycles

-In this configuration, the CPU is synthesized without a cache and MMU.
+When ONLY_CORE=0x1, the CPU is synthesized without a cache and MMU.
 This mode exclusively generates Wishbone BLOCK cycles.
-Shown below is a waveform for this configuration.
-It is followed by a table that summarizes transfer rate over the bus.
+The bus latency for BLOCK cycles it typically higher than burst cycles, because block cycles do not provide a hint if the next address is consecutive or not.
+ZAP will freely intermix instruction and data accesses within BLOCK cycles.

 ![](./block_access.png)